OnePlus 12R vs Apple iPhone SE (3rd Gen)

 Frequently Asked Questions

-OnePlus 12R excels if you value exceptional battery life (5,500mah) with very fast 80w charging (us).
-Apple iPhone SE (3rd Gen) is better if you prioritize most affordable entry point into the new iphone ecosystem.
-Pick based on your budget and daily use.
+OnePlus 12R is the better choice if you prioritize exceptional battery life (5,500mah) with very fast 80w charging (us).
+Apple iPhone SE (3rd Gen) wins if you value most affordable entry point into the new iphone ecosystem.
+Both are rated highly (4.3★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure